caleblopez96/JavaScript101/Data Types/Primitives/String/string method cheat sheet.md

 #### `.at(index)`
 Takes integer and returns item at that integers index.

-RETURNS the item at index.
+RETURNS the string at index.
+RETURNS undefined if not found.

-DOES NOT MUTATE ARRAY.
+DOES NOT MUTATE STRING.
+STRINGS ARE IMMUTABLE.
 ```js
 "hello".at(4) // o
 ```